DanTeegan/Networking-VPC/README.md

 ![](images/vpc25.png)

-##### 4) sing the EC2 instances IP address we can see Nginx has installed succesfully.
+##### 4) Using the EC2 instances IP address we can see Nginx has installed succesfully.
 This means our VM has access to the internet

 ![](images/vpc26.png)